Some Recyclers Give Up On Recycling Old Monitors And TVs

 How much do you want to make a bet it landed in the Atlantic Ocean?

-Using old crap as a teaching aid (Score:2)
+Using old crap as a teaching aid (Score:3)

 One serious use is as 'practice victims' for beginning newbies to electronics to play with, as practice in the dextrous tasks of dismantling, identifying, etc, and in the fun you can have in reusing what works.
 Playing with broke stuff frees you from the risk of expensive mistakes.